 Ever since its introduction to the market, JIRA has been one of the most preferred options for Agile project tracking out there.
 Additionally, its rapid growth has positioned Atlassian as a leader in innovation for integration capabilities and customization, setting impressive milestones for similar initiatives.
-This JIRA workflow tutorial is the first in a trilogy of articles that will offer JIRA administration tips for project managers, Scrum Masters, and application administrators getting started with the JIRA flow.
+This JIRA workflow tutorial is the first in a trilogy of articles that will offer administration tips for project managers, Scrum Masters, and application administrators getting started with the JIRA flow.

 First, we’ll start with an introductory explanation of JIRA workflow components.
 If you are already familiar with these topics or find them too basic, just wait for Part 2, where we will talk about business process abstraction, or Part 3, which will cover workflow customization.

 So, without any further delay, let’s dive into this JIRA workflow tutorial.

 What is a workflow?